-- Hilariously done in chapter 252 of Mahou Sensei Negima!, with Setsuna splitting a steel ball that was flying at Konoka and a couple of children (they were a few meters behind her and its trajectory was within her reach) in half with her artifact... without even knowing she did it.
-She was busy worrying.
-About how she thinks she's getting WEAKER, no less.
-Sorry Setsuna, but the evidence is against you...
+- Hilariously done in chapter 252, with Setsuna splitting a steel ball that is flying at Konoka and a couple of children (they're a few meters behind her and its trajectory is within her reach) in half with her artifact... without even knowing she does it.
+She's busy worrying about how she thinks she's getting WEAKER.

 - At the beginning of Midori no Hibi, the main character is ambushed from behind by the girlfriend of a gangster he beat up at the story's start... and smacks her down without looking.
 Or, rather, he wasn't looking - Midori, attached to his right arm, heard her coming and acted defensively.

 - Kirika in Noir pulls this off in the third episode after using popcorn to help her find the location of the unlucky Mook on the other end.